 Missing I-9 Forms

-When you discover that an I-9 Form is not on file for an employee, you must request the employee to complete an I-9 Form immediately and submit documentation as required in section two.
+If you discover that an I-9 Form is not on file for an employee, you must request the employee to complete an I-9 Form immediately and submit documentation as required in section twoo.

-The new Form should be dated when completed, and never post-dated.
-When an employee cannot provide acceptable documentation, you become aware at that time of the individual’s ineligibility to work.
-You may be subject to penalties for ‘knowingly’ continuing to employ a worker under such circumstances.
+The new Form should be dated when completed, and never pre-dated.
+When an employee cannot provide acceptable documentation and you become aware at that time of the individual’s ineligibility to work, you may be subject to penalties for ‘knowingly’ continuing to employ a worker under such circumstancess.